tortoise/tortoise-orm/docs/roadmap.rst

 Mid-term
 ========

-Here we have all the features that is slightly further our:
+Here we have all the features that is slightly further out, in no particular order:

 * Performance work:
     * Sub queries
     * Bulk operations
-    * ...
+    * Consider using Cython to accelerate critical loops

 * Convenience/Ease-Of-Use work:
     * Make ``DELETE`` honour ``limit`` and ``offset``